sshoogr/sshoogr/README.md

  - `showCommand` (defaults to true) - If set to true, remote command is printed.
  - `maxWait` (defaults to 0) - Number of milliseconds to wait for command to finish.
 If it is set to 0, then library will wait forever.
  - `succeedOnExitStatus` (defaults to 0) - Exit code that indicates commands success.
 If command returns different exit code, then build will fail.
- - `outputFile` - File, to which to send command's output.
- - `appendFile` (defaults to false) - If outputFile is specified, then this option indicates if data should be appended or file should be created from scratch.
  - `failOnError` (defaults to true) - If set to true, failed remote commands will fail the build.
  - `verbose` (defaults to false) - If set to true, library produces more debug output.
  - `prefix` - String to prepend to each executed command, for example, "`sudo`".